-Our Negotiators are still able to carry out viewings if prospective tenants or buyers wish to see your property.
-Please note that there are some simple rules they may follow to help protect themselves when dealing with clients:
+Our Negotiators are now able to carry out viewings with prospective tenants who wish to see your property and there are some simple rules they will follow to help protect themselves and our clients:

-- They may carry hand sanitisers around with them when visiting properties
+- They will carry hand sanitisers around with them when visiting properties

 If your tenant comes into any difficulty paying their rent during their tenancy as a result of the Coronavirus we have advised them that it is very important that they keep communicating with us throughtout the period.
 They are still liable to pay their rent as per the terms of their tenancy, however we have said that we may be able to contact you on their behalf to discuss a rental payment holiday period or a payment plan.

 If you have a mortgage on your property we recommend that you contact your mortgage company to see if you can arrange a mortgage payment holiday.
 Payment holidays for landlords with buy-to-let mortgages have been announced as part of a package of measures introduced by the government in response to the coronavirus pandemic.
 The payment holidays of up to three months will be offered on the understanding the benefit is to be passed to the tenant, who will then work with you to set up an affordable repayment plan after that.